jraby/1brc/README.md

 So 12.3 would be stored as 123.
 This would eliminate all floating point math during the hot loop and require divisions by 10 when printing the output.

-I wrote a somewhat robust parser ([`ParseFixedPoint16`](./internal/brc/parse_fixed_point.go)) and switched to using a `StationInt16` stuct that uses int16 for Min,Max and int32 for the Total and number of samples.
+I wrote a somewhat robust parser ([`ParseFixedPoint16`](https://github.com/jraby/1brc/blob/main/internal/brc/parse_fixed_point.go#L29-L72)) and switched to using a `StationInt16` stuct that uses int16 for Min, Max and int32 for the Total and number of samples.
 This parser works on a byte slice (so we can drop the `unsafe.String` incantation from the parse loop).
 It scans the slice forward, checking for a leading `-` for negative numbers, it stop parsing after the first decimal is read,